Two astronauts slated to return to Houston after devastating floods

 Scoville, who is leading the ground-based team, said everyone is still dressed in business wear.
 It maintains "a level of respect" for the history of flight controllers before them, Scoville said.

-Fisher and Whitson, along with Russian cosmonaut Fyodor Yurchikhin, are set to depart the space station Saturday in a capsule and splash down off the coast of Kazakhstan at 9:22 p.m.
+Fisher and Whitson, along with Russian cosmonaut Fyodor Yurchikhin, departed the space station Saturday in a capsule and touched down Kazakhstan around 9:30 p.m.
 ET.

 Fisher and Whitson will travel to Germany, and from there the astronauts will board a plane to Houston.
 The final leg of their trip will happen a bit later than initially scheduled because of damage to Ellington Airport airport, a NASA and U.S. military flight hub, an agency spokesperson said.